sporto/elm-tutorial/signals/keeping_state.md

   Signal.map view countSignal
 ```

 To introduce things gradually here we have an application that just shows `1` all the time.
-The `view` function shows
+The `view` function displays the given count, in this case it is always 1.

+The `countSignal` function produces a signal of integers, it takes the `Mouse.clicks` signal and maps it to always `1` for now.

+`main` takes this `countSignal` and maps it through the `view` function.